rbeatty/BassProject/README.md

 #### 0.5.0
 * Basscss 7.0.4
-* Stripped Basscss of any theming
+* Single Basscss file instead of separate modules
 * Use Gulp instead of Grunt
 * Update packages